Building your back muscles

 Deadlift, squat, bench presses are the three powerlifting and weight training exercises.
 Stand with a good posture, engage the core, keep feet hip-width apart, shoulders back and down.
 Bend forward from the hips.

 Slightly bend knees to grab the barbell and raise the bar.
-Bring them to hip-level, hold and reverse placing it back on the ground.
+Bring them to hip-level, hold and reverse placing them back on the ground.

 It focuses on the lower back, quadriceps, calves, butt, hamstrings, and abdominal muscles.
 You need to stand straight and slowly lower your hip and then stand back up.